hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 1. `floor(TS/3)` where `TS` is the total number of shares.
 2. `M` where `M` is the max number of shares assigned to any node.

-The integer threshold we will use is `ceiling(TS /2)` where `TS` is the total number of shares.
+The integer threshold we will use is `ceiling(TS /2)`.

 ##### TSS Algorithm - Alternatives Considered

-The list of options considered here were based off of prototypes developed by Rohit Sinha, the Swirlds Labs cryptography expert.
+The list of options considered here were based off of prototypes developed by [Rohit Sinha](https://github.com/rsinha), the Swirlds Labs cryptography expert.
 The Groth21 algorithm was chosen because it was efficient for use in smart contract verification, and we could assign a multiplicity of shares to nodes to get close enough in modeling the distribution of weight between nodes.

 | Requirement | hinTS | Groth21 |